danfuzz/samizdat/doc/samizdat-0-lib/list.md

 `n` must be non-negative and less than or equal to the size of the list.
 If not, it is an error (terminating the runtime).

-#### `listReduce(function, base, list) <> . | !.`

-Reduces a list to a single value, given a base value and a reducer function, operating in low-to-high index order (that is, this is a left-reduce operation).
-The given function is called on each list element, with two arguments: the last (or base) reduction result, and an element from the list.
-The function result becomes the reduction result, which is passed to the next call of `function` or becomes the return value of the call to this function if it was the call for the final element.

-If the function returns void for any given call, then the previously-returned non-void value (or `base` value if there has yet to be a non-void function return) is what is passed to the subsequent iteration and returned at the end of the call.

 #### `listReverse(list) <> list`

 Returns a list consisting of the elements of the given list, but in the